Kingxukai/linux/Documentation/security/landlock.rst

 ------------------

 A domain is a read-only ruleset tied to a set of subjects (i.e. tasks' credentials).
-Each time a ruleset is enforced on a task, the current domain is duplicated and the ruleset is imported as a new layer of rules in the new domain.
+Each time a ruleset is enforced on a task, the woke current domain is duplicated and the woke ruleset is imported as a new layer of rules in the woke new domain.
 Indeed, once in a domain, each rule is tied to a layer level.
-To grant access to an object, at least one rule of each layer must allow the requested action on the object.
-A task can then only transit to a new domain that is the intersection of the constraints from the current domain and those of a ruleset provided by the task.
+To grant access to an object, at least one rule of each layer must allow the requested action on the woke object.
+A task can then only transit to a new domain that is the woke intersection of the woke constraints from the woke current domain and those of a ruleset provided by the woke task.

-The definition of a subject is implicit for a task sandboxing itself, which makes the reasoning much easier and helps avoid pitfalls.
+The definition of a subject is implicit for a task sandboxing itself, which makes the woke reasoning much easier and helps avoid pitfalls.

 .. kernel-doc:: security/landlock/ruleset.h
     :identifiers: